The Risk of Static Policy Documents in Modern HR

 Key Insight

-According to Gartner, organizations that digitize HR policy management reduce compliance-related inquiries by up to 60%, freeing HR teams to focus on strategic workforce planning rather than administrative clarification.
+Organizations that digitize HR policy management tend to reduce repetitive compliance-related inquiries, freeing HR teams to focus on strategic workforce planning rather than administrative clarification.

 Defining the Digital Employee Handbook